thma/PolysemyCleanArchitecture/README.md

 ### Testing

-As already mentioned: this layer has no knowledge of the world, it's all pure code.
+As already mentioned: this layer has no knowledge of the world and it's all pure code.
-Testing therefore is straight forward, as you can see from the [DomainSpec](test/DomainSpec.hs) code.
+Testing domain logic in isolation therefore is straight forward, as you can see from the [DomainSpec](test/DomainSpec.hs) code.

-The data types and functions of the domain layer can be used without any mocking of components:
+The data types and functions of the domain layer can be used directly, without any mocking of components:

 ```haskell
 day = fromGregorian 2020 1 29